Purpose Is Top-Down

 ## The Ayoa My Planner as the Funnel

-The Planner is an opportunity to juggle tasks around, focusing on the important and urgent priorities and determine what you should be doing Now, Next and Soon.
+One way to do this is to prioritize them using the [[Ayoa project planner and mind mapping]], juggle tasks around, focus on the important and urgent, and determine what you should be doing Now, Next and Soon.

 ## Record Your Ideas

-Place your thoughts, concepts, ideas, options, possibilities into [[The Trusted System in Getting Things Done]].
-If a subject needs analysis: create a task (or a 'system reminder') to deepen your understanding.
-If it’s an actionable item, add it to the task manager, at an appropriate priority.
+Place your thoughts, concepts, options, and possibilities into [[The Trusted System in Getting Things Done|the trusted system]].
+If a subject needs analysis: create a reminder to deepen your understanding.
+For an actionable item, add it to the task manager at an appropriate priority.

 ![[a-new-idea.png]]